-As we move into the second half of the 2010-11 FY, we are pleased to make particular note of two accomplishments in the management of the City's financial resources.
+As we move into the second half of the 2011-12 FY, we are pleased to note two accomplishments in the management of the City's financial resources.

-• The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the City of West Des Moines for its comprehensive annual financial report for the fiscal year ended June 30, 2009.
-This is the seventeenth consecutive year that the City has received this prestigious award.
+• The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the City of West Des Moines for its comprehensive annual financial report for the fiscal year ended June 30, 2010.
+This is the eighteenth consecutive year that the City has received this prestigious award.
 In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized comprehensive annual financial report.
 This report must satisfy both accounting principles generally accepted in the United States of America and applicable legal requirements.

-- In June of 2010, the City's bond rating on outstanding general obligation debt was reaffirmed by Standard & Poor's at AAA.
-AAA is the highest rating that can be achieved and West Des Moines is the only Standard & Poor's AAA rated city in the state of lowa.
-In their published rating report, Standard & Poor's notes "The City's financial position is strong due to the maintenance of a large general fund balance and conservative financial management." - In July of 2010, the City received an upgrade to Aaa from Moody's Investors Services.
-This upgrade was due, in part, to Moody's "recalibration" of municipal ratings as they favorably compare to private market ratings.
-In their published rating report, Moody's note "The Aaa rating reflects the city's sizable tax base experiencing ongoing diversification; solid financial operations..."
+• In July of 2011, the City's bond rating on outstanding general obligation debt was reaffirmed by Standard & Poor's at AAA.
+AAA is the highest rating that can be achieved and West Des Moines is the only Standard & Poor's AAA rated city in the state of Iowa.
+In their published rating report, Standard & Poor's notes "The City's financial position is strong due to the maintenance of a large general fund balance and conservative financial management."
+S&P's reaffirmation follows Moody's Investors Services July 2010 Aaa rating citing the city's "well managed finances characterized by solid reserves and strong fiscal management".

-2011-12 FY Budget Highlights
+2012-13 FY Budget Highlights

-- The proposed budget maintains the current property tax rate of \$12.05 per thousand dollars of taxable valuation. - The new positions being recommended in the proposed budget have a net-zero impact to the budget.
-The first position being added is an HVAC Specialist in Public Works.
-The position description has been designed to lessen the demand on private HVAC services for city facilities.
-There is a clear intent to save costs on contracted work or eliminate the position in the next budget cycle.
-The other new positions are associated with the growth in EMS due to Iowa Health moving to a second 24-hour ambulance.
-The additional personnel costs and more (share of administrative costs) are being borne by Iowa Health in accordance with our existing written agreement. - In light of current economic conditions, we have redoubled our focus on long-term financial planning.
-Three teams have been formed to assist in making projections and recommendations, the Revenue Estimating Team, Personnel Expenditure Estimating Team and the Position Review Team.
+- The proposed budget maintains the current property tax rate of \$12.05 per thousand dollars of taxable valuation. - One new position is being recommended in the proposed budget, the addition of a second Assistant City Attorney. - In light of on-going economic conditions, we have continued to focus on long-term financial planning.
+Three teams have been formed to assist in making projections and recommendations: the Revenue Estimating Team, Personnel Expenditure Estimating Team and the Position Review Team.
 The Revenue Estimating Team's function is to project taxable valuation and other major revenue components such as hotel/motel taxes, building permits and interest income.
 The Personnel Expenditure Estimating Team's function is to project costs associated with personnel, such as wages, health/medical insurance and pension contributions.
 The Position Review Team's function is to examine vacant positions and make a recommendation to the City Manager regarding the future of the position.
 Recommendations may include filling the position, merging the position and duties with another position, changing the position title/pay grade, leaving the position vacant for a specified amount of time, or eliminating the position.
-Implementation of recommendations from the Position Review Team has saved the City nearly \$800,000 in reoccurring operational costs.
-Given the success of these teams and new processes, we will continue the initiative. - Employee compensation will follow past practice in that we have or are negotiating bargaining unit contracts for approximately 162 union employees and 170 full time employees are not represented by unions.
-New full time employees continue to be enrolled in the City's newly created health plans and pension benefits are under the purview of the State.
+Implementation of recommendations from the Position Review Team has saved the City nearly \$1,100,000 in reoccurring operational costs.
+Given the success of these teams and processes, we will continue the initiative. - Employee compensation will follow past practice in that we have or are negotiating bargaining unit contracts for approximately 198 union employees and will address 145 full time non-union employees.
+New full time employees continue to be enrolled in the City's health plans added in July 2010, if allowed by union contract, and pension benefits are under the purview of the State.

-The Fire Union is slated to receive a 4% increase on July 1st.
-The remaining bargaining units are currently in negotiations for multi-year contracts.
+Bargaining unit employees will receive cost-of-living adjustments ranging from 2.00% to 3.00% in agreement with the terms of their respective contracts.
+The Fire & Library bargaining units are currently in negotiations for multi-year contracts.
 In addition to cost of living increases, bargaining unit employees are eligible to receive step increases with the number of steps being dependent upon performance and employee classification.